arbor-sim/nsuite/docs/engines.rst

 Add engine to ``install-local.sh``
 """"""""""""""""""""""""""""""""""""""""""""""

-The ``install-local.sh`` script will have to be extended to support optional installation of the new simulation engine.
+The ``install-local.sh`` script has to be extended to support optional installation of the new simulation engine.
 Follow the steps used by the existing simulation engines.